AussieScorcher/BARS/README.md

 ## Installation

 To install the addon, go to the [Github releases](https://github.com/AussieScorcher/BARS/releases) section and download the latest version.
 Choose the relevant installer: **"plugin" for controllers** or **"client" for pilots**.
 Once downloaded, simply run the installer, go through the setups, and everything will automatically be set up for you.
-Detailed guides for installation for both the client and plugin can be found in  documentation.
+Detailed guides for installation for both the client and plugin can be found in the documentation.

 ## FAQ